 However, technology has come to the rescue and anti-sway bars can drastically reduce the chances and impact of trailer sway.

-But, how do we use anti-sway bars on a travel trailer?
 The anti-sway bars are attached as per the manufacturer’s instructions.
 Next, we’ll carry out a road test and see how the trailer handles, adjustments can then be made to the anti-sway bars until the desired handling characteristics are obtained.

 For more advanced tuning and adjustments based on the type of anti-sway bar, read on.